itwizardo/DCS-932L/README.md

    alphapd
    ```

-**Note:** Ensure to remove the `$` or `#` signs when executing commands.
-They are simply indicators of shell prompt types.
+**Note:** Remember to remove the `$` or `#` signs when executing commands.
+They serve as indicators of shell prompt types.

 ## Disclaimer

-This project is solely intended for educational purposes as part of a school project for Novi Hogeschool.
-Any usage beyond educational activities is not endorsed.
+This project is for educational purposes only, developed as part of a school project for Novi Hogeschool.

 ## Author